idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 ## Neutronics Model

- Here Griffin is the main app detailed in the neutronics input file listed below which calls the sub app Pronghorn which is detailed in the thermal hydraulics section that is discussed later.
+Griffin is the main tool used in the neutronics input file listed below.
+Griffin calls the Pronghorn thermal-hydraulics sub-app which is detailed in the thermal hydraulics section that is discussed later.

 !listing msr/msre/multiphysics_core_model/steady_state/neu.i